FIVE JEWELS OF WISDOM

 significantly enhance what is usually a slow process.
 The truth is that you

-people find the working of these jewels an arduous task.
+find the working of these jewels an arduous task.
 However, once you have

 acknowledged these truths in your life, they take on a new and penetrating